sambanova/ai-starter-kit/benchmarking/README.md

 1. Enter a model name and choose the right API type

-     _Note: Currently we have specific prompting support for Llama2, Llama3, Llama3.1, Llama3.2, Llama3.3, Llama4, Mistral, Deepseek, Qwen, QwQ, Solar, and Eeve.
+     _Note: Currently we have specific prompting support for GPT, Llama2, Llama3, Llama3.1, Llama3.2, Llama3.3, Llama4, Mistral, Deepseek, Qwen, QwQ, Solar, and Eeve.
 Other instruction models can work, but number of tokens may not be close to the ones specified._

-  - If the model specified is a bundle, specify the desired expert in the Model Name text box with the prefix `Bundle`.
-    - For example, the Samba-1 Turbo Llama-3-8B expert in studio is titled `Meta-Llama-3-8B-Instruct` so the model name would be `Bundle/Meta-Llama-3-8B-Instruct`.
-  - If the model comes from a SambaStudio endpoint using its OpenAI compatible URL or a standalone model, enter the full model name shown on the model card.
-E.g. `Meta-Llama-3.3-70B-Instruct`.
-  - If the model is a SambaNova Cloud one, then use one of the models displayed in the website.
+  Use one of the models displayed in the website.
 Then, choose `SambaNova Cloud` in the API type dropdown option.
 E.g. `DeepSeek-R1`.

 2. If the model selected is **multimodal**, then select the pre-set image size to include in the benchmarking requests.
 There are three categories: Small (500x500px), Medium (1000x1000px) and Large (2000x2000px).
 Otherwise, if model is not multimodal, then leave the value to N/A.